 You don’t need fancy models or expensive props to showcase a product.
 For your website, try to always have a straightforward product image, as well as a few “personality” shots.
 Because customers can only rely on photos and descriptions to get to know your product, make the most of them.
 Things around your home and office can easily become useful props, just make sure you don’t obstruct the product in any way.

 The product should always remain the main focus of the photo.
 That means that nothing should take up more image real-estate that the product itself and no other element of your composition should cover the product.
 Since we’re on the subject of focus, I know center focus and tilt shift are cool effects but this isn’t art class, so try to steer clear of them.

 Marketing shots are the key to your customers’ wallets, and this is where you can really get creative.
 Whether you go for a minimalist decor or intricate setups, the important thing is to convey the “feel” of your subject.

 Marketing shots and social media platforms are best friends, especially platforms like Instagram and Pinterest.
 Facebook and Google+ are equally as friendly when it comes to photos, because people are drawn to visual material more than any other type of content.
 In fact, according to SocialBakers photos make up 93% of the most engaging posts on Facebook.

 If I can do it, so can you

 The photos below were taken in my living room, using the camera on my Nexus 5 and a couple of free Google Play apps and I think they turned out decent enough.
-I used the phone’s native tools and VSCO Cam ® for editing.
-For the collages, I used Moldiv – Collage Photo Editor.
+I used the phone’s native tools app, Snapseed (Android & iOS), for editing.

 The Bottom Line